Top 50+ Embedded C Interview Questions and Answers

 • Using hardware features like interrupt nesting and prioritization to ensure timely response to external events.

-64. Pros and cons of static memory allocation in Embedded C programming.
+64. What are the pros and cons of static memory allocation in Embedded C programming?

 Ans: